gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 closing up.
 Some vendors were disconsolately wrapping up the entire stock they had brought that morning.
-Buckles and straps for climbing harnesses, copper jewelry set with colored glass, embroidery thread---the worried Avauntois had barely glanced at them.
+Buckles and straps for climbing harnesses, copper jewelry set with colored glass, embroidery thread–the worried Avauntois had barely glanced at them.
 Those selling onions, sacks of rice, cured peppers, palm oil, and rabbit traps, on the other hand, had nothing to take home except jingling strings of coins.
 Some had raised their prices five times before